mapageKA21/Propulsion-Pre-Work/javascript/oop_exercise.md

 // // ...
 var driveTrack = new Track('Incubus', 'Drive', 'Make Yourself');
 var laBambaTrack = new Track('Ritchie Valens', 'La Bamba', 'La Bamba');
+var direStraits = new Track('Dire Straits', 'Money for nothing', 'Alchemy');
+var queen = new Track('Queen', 'We are the champions', 'Greatest hits');

 // // instead of adding a string, we are actually adding a whole object
 // player.add(driveTrack);